Skip to content

 RabbitMQ

-RabbitMQ is an open-source message-broker software that originally implemented the Advanced Message Queuing Protocol and has since been extended with a plug-in architecture to support Streaming Text Oriented Messaging Protocol, Message Queuing Telemetry Transport, and other protocols.
+RabbitMQ is an open-source message broker software that implements the Advanced Message Queuing Protocol (AMQP) and has been extended with a plug-in architecture to support additional protocols such as Streaming Text Oriented Messaging Protocol (STOMP), Message Queuing Telemetry Transport (MQTT), and others.

 RabbitMQ can be used in CAP as a message transporter.